R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 System.out.println("Reading reply mail of length " + encryptedReply.length + " bytes.");
 fromHost.readFully(encryptedReply);

-// Decrypt the reply
+// The same post office will decrypt the response.
-EnclaveMail reply = attestation.decryptMail(encryptedReply, myKey.getPrivate());
+EnclaveMail reply = postOffice.decryptMail(encryptedReply);
 System.out.println("Enclave reversed '" + toReverse + "' and gave us the answer '" + new String(reply.getBodyAsBytes()) + "'");

 socket.close();
 ```

 We write out the length of the mail, then the mail bytes, then read the length of the response and read the response
 bytes.
-Finally we use `EnclaveInstanceInfo.decryptMail`, passing in the encrypted reply we got and our own private key.
+Finally we use `PostOffice.decryptMail` on the same instance we used to create our request, passing in the encrypted
-This method checks the bytes really did come from that enclave (by checking the authenticated sender key against the
+reply.
+This method decrypts the bytes using our private key, checks they really did come from that enclave (by checking
-enclave's public key in the attestation), decodes the bytes and yields the reply.
-We can then access the body of the
+the authenticated sender key against the enclave's public key in the attestation), decodes the bytes and yields the reply.
-message using `EnclaveMail.getBodyAsBytes()`.
+We can then access the body of the message using `EnclaveMail.getBodyAsBytes()`.

 Finally we close the socket, and we're done.
 Phew! 😅